mvanwinkleias/repo_layout_demo1/README.md

 # Forward

+This forward is long, and contains a lot of rationale.
+If you want to dive right in, see the section titled, "The Actual Tutorial".

 My profession is System Administration, with emphasis on "other things".

 In my opinion, "I'm not a Developer" is not a good argument for not following good programming practice; especially when

-* people are clearly showing you how to make your life easier.
+* People are clearly showing you how to make your life easier.
-* It only costs you 4 minutes.
-You have 4 minutes.
+* Putting your code in a repo ends up costing about 4 minutes.
+	* Create the repo (Name box and push button on github / gitlab, etc)
+	* Clone it (github / gitlab give you the path to clone)
+	* Make the directory structure (Provided below)

 For the short term the answers to most questions are mostly going to be: